Shazalyn/shazalyn.github.io/Cochella Roadtrip.md

     .change the btn text color to black on clicking .budget $ shake or jump on update
-    .a win or lose finale based either $$ or the outfit seen on someone else
+    .a win or lose finale based either $$ or the outfit seen on someone else .change the button color text to black upon clickinb .move the money button when the game is over

   *Should have
     .experience beyond shopping